jbmerand-isagri/reactjs-hangman-game/README.md

 # reactjs-hangman-game
-a very basic version, without pictures
+A very basic version, without pictures.
+The folder node_modules is missing (need a npm install to be executable with npm start).